catsontv/wProject-custom/wproject-contacts-pro/README.md

 ### What happens if I deactivate the plugin?

 Data remains in the database.
-Reactivating the plugin restores all functionality.
-To completely remove data, use the uninstall process (see below).
+Reactivating the plugin restores all functionality immediately.
+Nothing is lost.

+### What happens if I delete the plugin?

+Data STILL remains in the database.
+This is intentional to prevent accidental data loss.
+See the Uninstall section for details.

+### How do I completely remove all contact data?

+See "Option 3: Manual Data Removal" in the Uninstall section.
+This requires manual SQL queries and is intentionally difficult to prevent accidental deletion.

 ### Can I customize which fields are required?